Here’s ten things you can spend time doing to save money…

 3 – Get cashback

 This could be cashback on groceries using apps like Shopmium, Checkoutsmart or Green Jinn, they give cashback on a variety of food, drink and household items.
 For any online shopping you can go through Quidco or Topcashback as they have cashback deals on loads of retailers.
+It’s worth checking the details of the membership for these sites as they sometimes charge around £5 per year for premium memberships which is deducted from your cashback.

 4 – Check for additional deals